bodrick/awesome/TOPICS.md

 *   [nicholas-ochoa/OpenSC2K](https://github.com/nicholas-ochoa/OpenSC2K) - OpenSC2K - An Open Source remake of Sim City 2000 by Maxis

+## bring-your-own-device

+*   [SafeExamBrowser/seb-win-verificator](https://github.com/SafeExamBrowser/seb-win-verificator) - Standalone tool to verify the integrity of a SEB installation on Windows.

+## integrity-checker

+*   [SafeExamBrowser/seb-win-verificator](https://github.com/SafeExamBrowser/seb-win-verificator) - Standalone tool to verify the integrity of a SEB installation on Windows.

+## safe-exam-browser

+*   [SafeExamBrowser/seb-win-verificator](https://github.com/SafeExamBrowser/seb-win-verificator) - Standalone tool to verify the integrity of a SEB installation on Windows.

+## seb

+*   [SafeExamBrowser/seb-win-verificator](https://github.com/SafeExamBrowser/seb-win-verificator) - Standalone tool to verify the integrity of a SEB installation on Windows.

 ## miscellaneous

 *   [josdejong/typed-function](https://github.com/josdejong/typed-function) - Runtime type-checking for JavaScript functions